 - Lemon: I use the zest in the batter, which pairs wonderfully with the nuts.
 If you glaze them, you will also use some of the juice.

-- Powdered sugar: a mandatory ingredient as it provides that melt-in-your-mouth quality that is a trademark of this recipe.
+- Powdered sugar is a mandatory ingredient as it provides melt-in-your-mouth quality, which is a trademark of this recipe.

 - Vanilla: I use paste, but regular pure extract works fine.